Part I: A Description of Classes at Kundalini Yoga in Detroit; a five (was three!) part blog

 Kundalini—What is that?

-Kundalini refers to the potential energy which resides within all conscious beings, which, if you understand Consciousness, or Awareness (here used as a synonym) as the Ground of the Existence of Everything, then kundalini energy is in Everything.
-But we Humans are a complicated species.
-Or, the mind actually complicates our experience.
+Kundalini refers to the potential energy that resides within all conscious beings.
+If you understand Consciousness, or Awareness, as the ground of the existence of everything, then kundalini energy is in everything.
+But we humans are a complicated species.
+Or rather, the mind complicates our experience.

-Ancient non-dual wisdom teaches that we are energy, contained temporarily in an illusory and impermanent vehicle, which is the form sometimes called the body/mind.
+Ancient non-dual wisdom teaches that we are energy, temporarily contained in an illusory and impermanent vehicle—the form sometimes called the body/mind.
 The illusion that is so fascinating is not just the form that energy takes, but the forms surrounding the Self, sometimes called “the 10,000 things.”
-We become temporarily entranced by any number of the 10,000 things, and see them as all separate things, and ourselves as a separate being, alone, afraid, and unprotected.
+We become temporarily entranced by any number of the 10,000 things, seeing them as separate, and ourselves as a separate being: alone, afraid, and unprotected.

 MAYA.

-We are afraid, until we see through this illusion.
+We are afraid until we see through this illusion.
 And even then, liberation is a lived experience, not a state of body/mind.
-It’s our life’s purpose to find the way to live in love, rather than in fear.
-Jesus, Siddhartha, Ramana, and many many others found this way.
+It is our life’s purpose to find the way to live in love rather than in fear.
+Jesus, Siddhartha, Ramana, and many, many others found this way.
 There are three main pathways to enlightenment.
-But the way is available to us all.
+But the way is available to all of us.

-There are three paths to freedom.
-One of them is called The Progressive Path.
-Kundalini Yoga is one method on the progressive path.
-This path concedes. for a time. that we have a separate body/mind and a legitimate egoic structure.
+There are three paths to freedom: the Progressive Path, the Direct Path, and the Pathless Path.
+Kundalini Yoga is one method on the Progressive Path.
+This path concedes, for a time, that we have a separate body/mind and a legitimate egoic structure.

 Kundalini energy is within us from the beginning of life, and it is channeled through energy centers called chakras (CHAK-raz) as we mature in our awareness of reality.